 Placement Testing Information

-Students are advised to be well-rested and have a good breakfast before coming to the Pre-Enrollment Orientation appointment, since it is designed as a day-long process.
+Students are advised to be well-rested and have a good breakfast before coming to the START appointment, since it is designed as a day-long process.

 IF YOU WILL NOT BE A HIGH SCHOOL GRADUATE AND DO NOT HAVE YOUR GED, you need to speak to the Admissions Office about the federal admissions regulations regarding non-graduates.
 Call admissions at 607-844-6580 for more information.

 IF YOU ARE A STUDENT WITH A DISABILITY, contact Carolyn Boone in the Baker Center for Learning at 607-844-8222 ext.
 4283 to arrange accommodations for your placement testing, and to discuss any other needs.
 Test accommodations must be arranged before your appointment date.
 Accommodations may include, but are not limited to, screen magnification, taped administration, writing accommodations, or use of a calculator.

 IF ENGLISH IS NOT YOUR FIRST LANGUAGE, you will take tests different than those described here for the English and reading sections.
 Call the Enrollment Services Center at 607-844-6580 to find out about the tests you will need to take.